 Another limitation was the relatively low response rate of just over 10%.
 Although the response rate of the present study was on par with studies of similar design (e.g., Crosby & Sprock, 2004), the results from a relatively small self-selected sample of psychologists might not be generalizeable to the population of American psychologists as a whole.
-However, in a study of self-selected clinicians used as participants in a clinician vignette study, Blashfield and McElroy (1989) found no evidence for self-selected sample to the broader population of psychologists in studies using vignette methodology, provided that participant variables are taken into account.
+However, in a study of self-selected clinicians used as participants in a clinician vignette study, Blashfield and McElroy (1989) found no evidence for self-selection bias.
+The authors concluded that it is reasonable for researchers to generalize from a self-selected sample to the broader population of psychologists in studies using vignette methodology, provided that participant variables are taken into account.
 In the present study, aside from participant sex, participant variables were found to have negligible effects on the dependent variables.
 Another consideration, however, was the problem in alignment of the response choices for the items for participant ethnicity and theoretical orientation, which prohibited the analysis of these variables.